 As one of the largest and most comprehensive healthcare institutions in the world, NewYork-Presbyterian is committed to excellence in patient care, research, education, and community service.
-It ranks 7th on U.S. News & World Report's list of best hospitals and has academic affiliations with two of the nation's leading medical colleges: Weill Cornell Medicine and Columbia University Vagelos College of Physicians and Surgeons.

 With our dedicated staff, modern facilities, state-of-the-art technology, commitment to quality care, and role in educating future health-care professionals, NewYork-Presbyterian (NYP) has earned a reputation as a leader in healthcare.
 Whether providing specialty care to the tiniest newborns, performing complex cardiothoracic surgery, or offering comprehensive primary care, NewYork-Presbyterian delivers excellence in healthcare with compassion and caring.

 The primary mission of the NewYork-Presbyterian Department of Pharmacy is to provide safe, effective, and comprehensive pharmacy services at the highest quality to all patients in association with other health care providers.
 Our core values include: Patient-Centered Care, Teamwork, Respect, Innovation, and Engagement.

 The Department of Pharmacy at NewYork-Presbyterian provides pharmacy services to patients and health care providers at all hospital centers.
 Our department is fully integrated and standardized across our seven main hospital campuses as well as our three regional hospital sites to ensure that all patients receive the highest quality of pharmaceutical care.
 Twenty-four hour services are provided in both a centralized and decentralized manner, with satellite pharmacies being strategically located near critical care areas and within operating rooms.